ucb243-fall16-mfa/india/slides/slides.md

 ![](slides-figure/compromise_scores.png)

-The Factor Scores reveal similairities and differences:
+The Factor Scores reveal similarities and differences:
 - New Zealand wines are very different from French wines
 - French wines 1 and 2 are very similar to each other
-- Greater variety in the Calfornia wines than French or New Zealand wines
+- There is greater variety in the Calfornia wines than French or New Zealand wines

 Deviations from the Consensus